-With the rise of emoji’s since the early 2000’s, people have been using emoji’s more and more.
-But are emoji Domain’s relevant or should people just stick to using the laughing face when they receive a rated 1 out of 10 joke?
-Can emoji’s be the new hashtag or will they fade out quicker than fidget spinners went out of fashion?
-Some people may even say hashtags have been short lived but come on, one of the best scenes in DeadPool was the #driveby scene!
+With the rise of emojis since the early 2000’s, people have been using them more and more.
+But are emoji Domain’s relevant or should people just stick to using the laughing face when they’re texting their friends?

-When the first set of emoji’s were released, they were very simple and neat.
+When the first emojis were released, they were very simple and neat.
 No one really knew how to use them properly and since then they have been used to describe how people are feeling and their body language over text.

 Emoji domains work in a very unique way.
 Every emoji is converted into Unicode, which is the xn code you’ll see the emoji convert into within the address bar.

-An non-profit organisation is in charge of defining emoji characters and to encode new emoji’s into Unicode.
 The company is called Unicode Consortium and was founded in 1991.
-Since 2010 registering emoji domains have became harder as they can only be registered at country code top-level domains and there are only a handful of country codes that allow this.
-And you’ve guessed it, .uk and .us are not one off the handful.
-Two country codes you can use for emoji domains are as follows;
+Since 2010 registering emoji domains have become harder as they can only be registered at country code top-level domains and there are only a handful of country codes that allow this.

 - .ws (Western Samoa)